-For the year ended September 30, 2007, Palau's unreserved fund balance deficit of the General Fund was 15%.
-This is a relatively unhealthy position for the General Fund to be in, and a decline from the ratio from prior periods.
+For the year ended September 30, 2008, Palau's unreserved fund balance deficit of the General Fund was 18.9%.
+This is a relatively unhealthy position for the General Fund to be in, and a continues a decline in the ratio calculated in the last two prior periods.